Counselling + Psychotherapy

 -

-Grounded, intuitive, and deeply curious about the human mind.
-I create space for people who see and feel the world differently — a space where sensitivity and depth are strengths, not flaws.
+I create space for people carrying the tender, unspoken parts of intimacy and connection — a space where sensitivity and honesty are strengths, not things to hide.

 -